 How to Present a Pear Deck

-When you click "Start Presenting," you create a live Session for your class to Join.
-You can launch your presentation from 2 different spots in the app:
+When you start presenting your Deck, you start a new live Session for your class to join.
+You can launch your presentation from two different places.

 - Present from Pear Deck Home.
 Click on the Deck you want to present.
 When the Deck modal window opens, click Start Presenting.

 When you start presenting, you'll see Join Instructions for students projected on the screen, like this:

-- Navigate through slides by using the forward and backward arrows.
+Navigate through slides by using the forward and backward arrows.
 You can also open the slide drawer, located between the arrows, to jump to any slide.
 Click the Lock Screens button when you want students to look up at you or the Projector.

 Click the Show Responses button to share student answers anonymously on the Projector screen.
 Responses are anonymous by default on the Projector View.

-Click the New Question button to repeat a question and get new responses or to drop in an unplanned question and make good use of a teachable moment
+Click the New Question button to repeat a question and get new responses, or drop in an unplanned question and make good use of a teachable moment.

 Advanced Presenting Tools

-If you've got the hang of the basic presenter tools, you might be ready to learn about some of these additional powers at your fingertips
+If you've got the hang of the basic presenter tools, you'll be ready to add some of these additional powers to your lesson: